jossifelefteriadis/lw3-dao/README.md

 ![](./img/Next-logo.png)

 #### Wallet Connection
-For wallet connection, we use a
+For wallet connection, we use thirdweb connect wallet feature.

 #### Moralis API
 We use Moralis API in `fetchData.js` in order to fetch the user's NFT metadata from LearnWeb3, which helps our system to distinguish the membership and determine voting power.